polysquirrel/BFace/main/src/readme.txt

-1.2 CHARNAME directory structure.
+1.2 CHARNAME directory tree

-The files for CHARNAME are likewise grouped in a 5-deep directory tree, but the functions of the levels are slightly different
+The files for CHARNAME are likewise grouped in a 5-deep directory tree, but the functions of the levels are slightly different:

 	charname/<role>/<bundle>/<gender>/<portraitset>